-BlackBerry said to be kicking off sale process soon, reportedly hopes to be bought by NovemberAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry said to be kicking off sale process soon, reportedly hopes to be bought by NovemberAlex Wagner - Editorial Director of News and Content

 Less than a month ago, BlackBerry announced that it was forming a committee to review its "strategic alternatives," which could include forming an alliance with another firm or an outright sale.
 We haven't heard much about the situation since, but a new report suggests that the company formerly known as RIM is hoping to have itself sold before 2013 is over.